 Summer (December – February): The Season of Endless Days

-Imagine days that stretch late into the evening, offering endless opportunities to explore Patagonia’s dramatic peaks, stunning landscapes, and glacial lakes.
+Imagine days that stretch late into the evening, offering limitless opportunities to explore Patagonia’s dramatic peaks, stunning landscapes, and glacial lakes.
 The air is refreshing and comfortable, perfect for discovering Torres del Paine National Park, cruising past fjords, or watching penguins waddle along the shore of Magdalena Island.

-- Average highs: Between 59°F and 72°F (15°C to 22°C)
+- Average highs: Around 72°F ( 22°C)

 - What to expect: Long daylight hours, warm sunshine, vibrant green landscapes, and Patagonia's famous winds

-Fall (March – May): Patagonia’s Secret Season
+Fall (March – April): A Season of Colors

-As autumn arrives, a golden glow blankets the landscape, colors deepen, and the trails grow quieter.
+As autumn arrives, a golden glow blankets the landscape, foliage colors deepen, and the trails grow quieter.
 Crisp, fresh air invigorates every step, making this an ideal season for tranquil exploration.

 - Average highs: 50°F (10°C)